Mooleane/aaron-capstone-project/README.md

         print("\t\t\t\t" + min_requirement.replace("min_","").title() + " Requirement:", evolution_information["chain"]["evolves_to"][i]["evolves_to"][j]["evolution_details"][0][min_requirement])
 ```

-Both functions now use the parsed variable for the parameter 'evolution_information' instead of 'evolution_body' when referring to the API evolution entries.
+Both functions now use the parameter 'evolution_information' for the parsed variable instead of 'evolution_body' when referring to the API evolution data.

 ## Updated prints with Eevee as the Pokemon
 ```